haxsaw/actuator-docs/source/manual/namespace-basic.rst

 ...which defines the Var ROLE_HOME as a string that uses `replacement parameters`.
 A replacement parameter is a Var name enclosed within the delimiter `!{ }`, which tells Actuator to replace the entire string with the value of the Var named inside the delimeter.
-In this case, ROLE_NAME will be the concatenation of the value of APP_HOME_DIR (when it is specified) with that of ROLE_NAME (which will be the value of the role or namespace model instance evaluating the Var).
+In this case, ROLE_NAME will be the concatenation of the value of APP_HOME_DIR (when it is specified) with that of ROLE_NAME (which will be the value of the Role or namespace model instance evaluating the Var).
 This provides a mechanism to create customised Var values based on other Vars, model reference values, and context expressions.